Marcovaldo: Description

 The book is made up of a collection of twenty stories, of which the first takes place in the spring, the second in summer, the third in the autumn and the fourth in the winter and so on, so that together they represent the yearly seasonal cycle five times.
 An Author's note explains that: "The first in the series were written in the early 1950s and thus are set in a very poor Italy.
 The last stories date from the mid-60s, when the illusion of an economic boom flourished".

 In September 1983, an English translation of the book by William Weaver was published by Secker & Warburg.

 Plot summary

 The Marcovaldo series depicts the life of a poor rural man with his family living in a big industrial city in northern Italy.
 The central character of Marcovaldo is an unskilled labourer for the company Sbav and Co. who has an affinity with nature and a distaste for city life.
-He is married to Domitilla and they have a growing family, which includes their daughters Isolina and Teresa, and their sons Michelino, Pietruccio, Filippetto and Fiordaligi.
+He is married to Domitilla and they have a growing family, which includes their daughters Isolina and Teresa, and their sons Michelino, Pietruccio, Filippetto and Paolino.
 Other characters include Marcovaldo's foreman, Signor Viligelmo, the street-cleaner Amadigi, and the night watchman Tornaquinci.
 In each story Marcovaldo succumbs to something that appears natural and beautiful but actually disappoints him.
 Common themes in the stories include pollution, appearance vs. reality, failure, poverty and consumerism.

 The stories in the book are: